 DAY 6: FISH RIVER CANYON – NAMIB

 Today we head directly to the iconic Fish River Canyon, second only in size to the mighty Grand Canyon.
-An iconic landmark in Namibia, it is a destination not to be missed and we will spend some time admiring the landscape and visiting the viewpoints.
-After exploring the lip of the canyon, we continue into the true Namib and will enjoy a picnic lunch on route to our final destination at our private desert game reserve.
+An iconic landmark in Namibia, it is a destination not to be missed and we will spend some time admiring the canyon and surrounding landscape.
+After exploring the lip of the canyon, we continue into the true Namib to our final destination for the next two nights at our private desert game reserve.
 On arrival in the late afternoon, we settle in at the GREENFIRE DESERT LODGE.

 Meals: B L D